beachpeeps/cpg_sandbox/GUI.md

 ### Method 1: From GitHub Desktop

-1. After pushing your branch, you'll see a **"Preview Pull Request"** button
+1. After pushing your branch, you'll see a **"Preview Pull Request"** button in the main window
 2. Click the button to open GitHub.com in your browser
 3. The pull request form will be pre-filled with your branch information